Maybe you’ve just come across a job listing or been offered a job that pays $16 an hour, and it’s time to crunch the numbers.

 - Yearly: $33280 x 75% = $24960

 You can use a U.S. tax calculator to more specifically estimate how much to expect in taxes.
 Note that if you’re earning $16/hr as a freelancer, you’ll pay even more, since you’re responsible for all your FICA taxes instead of having those covered by an employer.
-Personally, I usually set aside more like 1/3 of my income because of this.
-(Learn more about self-employment taxes from the IRS here.)
+Personally, I usually set aside more than 1/3 of my income because of this.

 The biggest factor is simply where you live.
 If you’re a digital nomad living in Thailand and making $16 US, you can live in luxury in a penthouse apartment.
 If you live in the Midwest US, you can probably afford a mortgage on a decent house.
 But if you’re in a city like New York or San Francisco, $16 an hour will probably get you a closet with six roommates.